 The Mini Player

 The MiniPlayer makes it easy to control your music with a small toolbar.
 It allows you to do a lot more in very little space.
 You can skip to the next song or search for something new to play without having to open your library.
-The only area where the revamped iTunes falls short is having a music streaming service.
+The only area where the revamped iTunes falls short has a music streaming service.

 iTunes lack streaming radio feature like Pandora or Spotify.
 Though iCloud gives users the ability to download tracks locally, it does not allow streaming them.
 There is no subscription service in iTunes available at the moment that could compete with the likes of Spotify, Rdio, and Xbox Music.

 So, I would love to see this shortcoming being removed.
 If done, users may find themselves struggling to get away from the new audio and video player.
 You can download it from Apple.com.
+Also, read about the iTunes app from Microsoft Store on Windows 10.